 Though Ted being Ted, it's likely that he's simply pointing out the lethargy of "today's youth".

-In a recent episode, Ted was at an airport in 2021 where he comments that they live in a time where cell phones can project holograms, but flights are still cancelled due to drizzle.
+In one episode, Ted was at an airport in 2021 where he comments that they live in a time where cell phones can project holograms, but flights are still cancelled due to drizzle.

 Mostly true about the Distant Finale of Mad About You, though it is implied that the lowest-common-denominator of pop culture has dropped and the world is on its way to becoming a crapsack.